stefanbesler/struckig/README.md

 PROGRAM Example
 VAR
   otg : Struckig.Ruckig(deltaTime:=0.001, dofs:=1) := (
-    Synchronization := SynchronizationType.TimeSync, // Set to TimeSync, otherwise MinDuration is ignored MinDuration :=         10.0, // if MinDuration is set to a value > 0 it is considered in trajectory calculation MaxVelocity :=         [ 2000.0 ],
+    Synchronization :=     SynchronizationType.TimeSync, //< Set to TimeSync, otherwise MinDuration is ignored MinDuration :=         10.0, //< if MinDuration > 0 and Synchronization is set to TimeSync this sets the duration of the trajectory (if the other limitations would yields a shorter duration)
+    MaxVelocity :=         [ 2000.0 ],
     MaxAcceleration :=     [ 20000.0 ],
     MaxJerk :=             [ 800000.0 ],